nautobot/nautobot/nautobot/docs/development/jobs/index.md

 # Jobs

-TODO: Jobs authorship introduction
+Familiarity with the basic concepts of (Jobs)[../../user-guide/platform-functionality/jobs/index.md], especially the distinction between Job classes (Python code) and Job records (Nautobot database records), is recommended before authoring your first Job.

+!!! tip
+    From a development standpoint, it's especially important to understand that the Job database record never stores the Job class code.
+It only describes the **existence** of a Job class.
+The actual Job class source code is loaded into memory only.

+!!! info
+    As an implementation detail in Nautobot 2.2.3 and later, all known Job **classes** are cached in the [application registry](../core/application-registry.md#jobs), which is refreshed at various times including Nautobot application startup and immediately prior to actually executing any given Job by a worker.
+This implementation detail should not be relied on directly; instead you should always use the `get_job()` and/or `get_jobs()` APIs to obtain a Job class when needed.

 ## Migrating Jobs from v1 to v2

 +/- 2.0.0
     See [Migrating Jobs From Nautobot v1](migration/from-v1.md) for more information on how to migrate your existing jobs to Nautobot v2.

-## Writing Jobs
+## Installing Jobs

 Jobs may be installed in one of three ways:

 * Manually installed as files in the [`JOBS_ROOT`](../../user-guide/administration/configuration/optional-settings.md#jobs_root) path (which defaults to `$NAUTOBOT_ROOT/jobs/`).
-    * Python files and subdirectories containing Python files will be dynamically loaded at Nautobot startup in order to discover available Job classes.
+    * Python files and subdirectories containing Python files will be dynamically loaded at Nautobot startup in order to discover and register available Job classes.
 For example, a job class named `MyJobClass` in `$JOBS_ROOT/my_job.py` will be loaded into Nautobot as `my_job.MyJobClass`.
     * All Python modules in this directory are imported by Nautobot and all worker processes at startup.
 If you have a `custom_jobs.py` and a `custom_jobs_module/__init__.py` file in your `JOBS_ROOT`, both of these files will be imported at startup.
 * Imported from an external [Git repository](../../user-guide/platform-functionality/gitrepository.md#jobs).
     * Git repositories are loaded into the module namespace of the `GitRepository.slug` value at startup.
 For example, if your `slug` value is `my_git_jobs` your jobs will be loaded into Python as `my_git_jobs.jobs.MyJobClass`.